Harpia-Aerodesign/HarpiaAeroCounter/README.md

 ## 1) WINDOWS: standalone application

 Windows is only for Counter Strike.
-If you want to fell pain, fell by yourself
+If you want to fell pain, fell by yourself.

 ## 2)  Dependencies